Gamer Koala

 Multiplayer: Yes

 Jet Set Radio Future is a cel-shaded action game that blends rollerblading, graffiti, and a futuristic setting.
 Players control a gang of skaters as they navigate vibrant environments, evade authorities, and leave their mark through graffiti.
+It was a sequel to Jet Set Radio, originally released on Sega’s Dreamcast console (the original game did not get an Xbox release but eventually landed on the Xbox 360).

 With its unique art style, infectious soundtrack, and innovative gameplay mechanics, Jet Set Radio Future delivered a fresh and stylish gaming experience.